Towards Efficient and Robust VQA-NLE Data Generation with Large Vision-Language Models: Related Work

 \section{Related Work}

 \paragraph{Explanation Generation in VQA} Several studies have emphasized the generation of explanations, either manually or automatically.
 Manual approaches, such as VCR \cite{zellers2019recognitioncognitionvisualcommonsense} and e-SNLI-VE \cite{do2021esnlivecorrectedvisualtextualentailment}, employ human annotators to derive explanations from existing VQA datasets.
-In contrast, automatic methods like GQA-REX \cite{chen2022rexreasoningawaregroundedexplanation} utilize functional programming, while VQA-E \cite{li2018vqaeexplainingelaboratingenhancing} aligns and merges constituency parse trees from QA-caption pairs.
-Another automatic explanation generation framework, VQA-X \cite{park2018multimodalexplanationsjustifyingdecisions}, employs separate answer and explanation models for generation.
+In contrast, automatic methods like GQA-REX \cite{chen2022rexreasoningawaregroundedexplanation} utilize functional programming, allowing automatic explanations generation which are grounded on the reasoning process and tightly couple keywords and regions of interest.
+Another automatic methods like VQA-E \cite{li2018vqaeexplainingelaboratingenhancing} aligns and merges constituency parse trees from QA-caption pairs, while VQA-X \cite{park2018multimodalexplanationsjustifyingdecisions} employs separate answer and explanation models for generation.
 In this paper, we introduce a novel approach by proposing a unified model using single LVLM, eliminating multiple architectures need.

 \paragraph{Neural Synthetic Data Generation} In the realm of multi-modal learning, particularly in the vision-language domain, the potential of synthetic data generation has been extensively explored. \citet{li2023syntheticdatagenerationlarge} discuss the application of synthetic data across various tasks and modalities.
 In computer vision, GAN-based models \cite{karras2019stylebasedgeneratorarchitecturegenerative} and diffusion-based approaches \cite{nichol2022glidephotorealisticimagegeneration} are utilized for image synthesis.
 Within natural language processing domain, several studies \cite{kumar2021dataaugmentationusingpretrained, chung_2023, schmidt2024promptingbasedsyntheticdatageneration} employ synthetic data to enhance in-context learning.
 In the joint vision-language training, \citet{multimodalcaptioningxiao2023} leverage diffusion models to generate image captions, and \citet{lovenia2023negativeobjectpresenceevaluation} create intermediary data to support object hallucination analysis.
 The joint training aligns vision and language representations, resulting in more relevant generation~\citep{winata2024preference}.
 In this work, we primarily focus on utilizing LVLMs to evaluate their capability in generating high-quality VQA-NLE data.